cy-goh/orbslam_height_scale/README.md

 So far, scale estimation has been implemented, but most (if not all) refinement is yet to be done.
 Scale correction is still not very good.
 We have yet to find a way to inject the scale mid-operation.
 This is further discussed below.

-## Other resources that might be helpful:
+## Other resources that might be helpful
 - [Author's implementation of the scale estimation](https://sites.google.com/site/dingfuzhou/projects/reliable-scale-estimation-and-correction-for-visual-odometry)
 - [ORB-SLAM](https://zaguan.unizar.es/record/32799/files/texto_completo.pdf)
 - [ORB-SLAM2](https://arxiv.org/pdf/1610.06475.pdf)